erik-ng-3006/recipe-page/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/OEKdUZ6xs0h99C38XVht) was to build an application to complete the following user stories:

-- [x] User story: This is a completed user stories
+- [x] User story:  I can see a recipe with ingredients and instructions
-- [ ] User story: This is a incompleted user stories
+- [x] User story:  I can select a checkbox if I have the ingredients
-- [ ] User story: This is a incompleted 2nd user stories
+- [x] User story: I can see the number of servings, baking times

 ## Acknowledgements